 Lauren's practice focuses primarily on complex commercial litigation, and she has significant experience handling disputes involving breach of contracts and commercial mortgage-backed securities.
 Lauren has represented major financial institutions and other businesses in a wide range of matters, including, among others, derivative shareholder law suits, bankruptcy adversarial proceedings, complex commercial disputes involving breach of contract and business tort claims, employment discrimination actions, lease disputes, FCPA investigations, reinsurance cases, and cases involving antitrust conspiracy claims.

 Lauren's other contributions to Cadwalader and the legal community include:

 Diversity: Lauren co-founded Cadwalader's Asian Pacific American Attorney's Resources Group in 2006 and served as its co-chair.
-She was recently selected to be Cadwalader's representative for the Leadership Council for Legal Diversity 2012 Fellows Program, and is a member of the firm's diversity initiative.
+She was Cadwalader's representative for the Leadership Council for Legal Diversity 2012 Fellows Program, and is a member of the firm's diversity initiative.
 She continues to be an active member of various affinity groups at the firm.

 Pro Bono: Lauren assisted numerous low-income immigrant victims of domestic violence with minimal English-speaking abilities obtain legal status under the Violence Against Women Act.
 In 2007, Sanctuary For Families' Center For Battered Women's Legal Services recognized Lauren's pro bono work and presented her with the award for Excellence in Pro Bono Advocacy, which is awarded to attorneys who have provided outstanding pro bono representation and advocacy to victims of domestic violence.
 She is currently representing a Spanish-speaking minor seeking Special Juvenile Immigration Status.

-Other non-profit activities: Since 2008, Lauren has served on the board of the Asian American Legal Defense & Education Fund ("AALDEF"), a civil rights organization representing and voicing the interests of the Asian American communities.
-She co-founded and is currently a co-chair of the Young Professional Committee of AALDEF.
-Lauren also actively supports the Korean American Family Services Center, a non-profit organization dedicated to helping battered women and children in the Korean American community in the greater New York area, and serves on KAFSC's annual gala committee for several years and as a board member since 2014.
+Other non-profit activities: Since 2008, Lauren has served on the board of the Asian American Legal Defense & Education Fund (AALDEF), a civil rights organization representing and voicing the interests of the Asian American communities.
+She co-founded and is was a co-chair of the Young Professional Committee of AALDEF.
+Lauren also actively supports the Korean American Family Services Center (KAFSC), a non-profit organization dedicated to helping battered women and children in the Korean American community in the greater New York area, and serves on KAFSC's annual gala committee for several years and as a board member since 2014.

 Lauren is a member of the National Asian Pacific American Bar Association and the Asian American Bar Association of New York.